markusvankempen/WOW-LAB-HOL1264/README.md

 - deviceType : "watson"
 - deviceId : "speech"

-Note down your token and iot org
+Note down your token and iot org ID

 - Update date and deploy your code:
 - Go to Bluemix Dashboard, then select Edit Code, find the file: app.js and update with CarDashboard API Token and Orj ID